 R563 Sinkhole – Public Record Summary

-• Mar 2026: Additional ground instability reported along the R563 corridor, raising concerns about further closures and regional traffic disruption if urgent repairs are not completed.
+Mar 2026: Additional ground instability reported along the R563 corridor, raising concerns regarding further closures and regional traffic disruption.

 The R563 corridor remains partially operational through a temporary stop-and-go bypass.
-Concerns remain regarding engineering stability, project governance, and the absence of clear public timelines for full road restoration.
+Concerns remain regarding engineering stability, procurement clarity, project governance, and the absence of clearly communicated timelines for full rehabilitation and restoration of the corridor.

 R563 Sinkhole – Notice of Lapsed PAIA Request, Public Correspondence Record, and Request for Formal Update